 There’s power in saying something out loud and admitting when you feel weak.
 Call someone you trust, someone who gets it, and won’t judge you and let them know when you’re feeling like a drink or a drug.
 It’s OK to ask for help.
 It’s a necessary part of recovery, and until one learns how to ask for and accept help, they will struggle with this disease.
 I can’t tell you how many times the people I admire the most in recovery have told me of a moment where they felt like giving up.
 But, by telling someone and talking about it, the disease gets stopped in its tracks.

 I think people in recovery need a little comfort.
 It’s not the easy choice to get and stay sober, and the holidays can make it particularly challenging.
 So, let’s let the system work for us and accept consolation.
 Or provide ourselves with comfort and encouragement.
-To me, that means I’m going to be enjoying all the things the holidays have to offer.
-I will enjoy the sales and get the things I need to feel like I’m taken care of.
-I will cook and enjoy the food of the holidays because I love food.
-And, holiday food can be especially delicious and comforting even though the holidays are not.
+To me, that means I’m going to be enjoying all the things each season has to offer.
+I will enjoy the weather changes, sale opportunities to get the things I need to take good care of myself.
+I will cook and enjoy food because I love food.
+If you meditate, now might be a good time to get a mantra.

 There are my three Cs to relapse prevention.
 Stay connected, confess to someone if you need some extra love, and console yourself because this sobriety road we’re on is tough.
 100 Tips For Growing Up is a great resource in easy tips for relapse prevention and attaining the life you want and deserve.
 I lived it and wrote the tips to make it easier for you.
 Enjoy.